 Besides the open-air museum, Skansen also includes a zoo with native Scandinavian animals, including bears, wolves and European bison.
 And Skansen is a place where festive occasions are celebrated throughout the year – Easter, Midsummer, Lucia, Christmas, New Year and all other Swedish holidays.

 Technology is so ingrained in our lives today that we tend to forget how extraordinary many of these things are.
 The Swedish National Museum of Science and Technology, or Tekniska Museet, is a haven for gadget lovers as it highlights the most cutting-edge developments in technology.

 The collection includes around 56.000 objects as well as 200.000 drawings, 400 films, 800.000 photos and much more.
-Current exhibition include MegaMind, where you do the experimentation to discover new ideas, and it is the first stop on exhibition Moving to Mars’ world tour, with objects from NASA, ESA and SpaceX to explore possible life on Mars.
+Current exhibitions include MegaMind, where you do the experimentation to discover new ideas, and the museum is the first stop on exhibition Moving to Mars’ world tour, with objects from NASA, ESA and SpaceX to explore possible life on Mars.

 Sweden is known around the world for a couple of things.
 One of these is the pop group ABBA who rose to global fame after winning the Eurovision Song Contest in 1974 with their hit song Waterloo.
 ABBA – The Museum is completely dedicated to the four band members, their music and their outfits.

 Here you can try on ABBA’s costumes (virtually), sing, play, mix original music and become the fifth member of ABBA by performing on their large stage together with Björn, Benny, Frida and Agnetha.
 Keep an eye on the piano linked to the one in Benny’s studio, it starts playing whenever he does and duplicates his exact performance.